hacktoon/nami/README.md

     - border points get a grained island noise

 ### HydrologyLayer
+  - Set river type on flow to avoid `#buildRiverWidth` function on Diagram
   - River that start on small seas can't go much further
   - Height of terrain often make waterfalls or rapids